Seti108/project-survey-vite/README.md

 The 'resetApp()' function brings user back to question no.1 (setCurrentStep(1)). 'e.preventDefault()' is also used at the beginning to ensures that when the event associated with the "reset" action occurs, the default behavior of that event is suppressed.
 Usage: onClick={resetApp}.

 3. Form Rendering
-- In 'QuestionsAndAnswer.jsx', the 'return' blocks contains the form structure.
+- In 'QuestionsAndAnswers.jsx', the 'return' blocks contains the form structure.
 The form renders each question based on the value of 'currentStep'.
 To be able to render in order, the currentStep must match number of each question (Ex. currentStep === 1).
 - Then, the rendering will go through <Question(1, 2,...5) /> components and pass the 'updateData' and the relevant data ('data.q1', 'data.q2',...'data.q5') as props.
 - When the 'currentStep' === 6, it will render <Results />

-Collaborators: Sebastian Tigerschiöld
-May Sunktong
+Collaborators: Sebastian Tigerschiöld, May Sunktong

 ### View it live